Great Value for Money

 One-Click Installs and Automated Updates

-Live chat support is available from 5:30am to 9:30pm Pacific time, seven days a week.
+If the prospect of not talking to a real person is too terrible even consider then DreamHost has live chat support, available from 5:30 am to 9:30 pm Pacific time, seven days a week.
 If English isn’t your first language, you can also speak to Spanish support staff.

 Fair warning – waiting times can be fairly lengthy when DreamHost is inundated with support requests.
 Most of the time, though, you’ll receive a response within a couple of minutes or so.